 Which wasn’t that different from how games ran on the PlayStation 4 compared to a high-performance PC.

-You can find the game’s system requirements on both Steam and Epic Games Store on the bottom of Dying Light 2’s store and it’s included in this guide too.
+You can find the game’s system requirements on both Steam and Epic Games Store at the bottom of Dying Light 2’s store and it’s included in this guide too.
 If the game isn’t running fine and your system does not meet the requirements – it’s best to try to get a refund until you upgrade your computer later down the line.